StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Using `read_samples(m5_1s, :...)` makes it easy to convert samples to other formats.

+In version 5 I expect to mainly use the output_formats :dataframe, :namedtuple.

+For InferenceObjects.jl there is a separate function `inferencedata(m1_1s)`.
+See the Notebook_Examples in Stan.jl for an example Pluto notebook.

 ## Status

 SR2StanPluto.jl is compatible with the 2nd edition of the book.

 StructuralCausalModels.jl ans ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.
 Both definitely WIP!
+See also below version 5 info.

 Any feedback is appreciated.
 Please open an issue.